 Deadline: Friday, December 15, 2023, by 4:30 p.m.

 Applicants are strongly encouraged to contact the MWMO to discuss ideas and ask questions in advance of applying.
-Please join MWMO staff for an information session on September 23 or October 28 to learn more about the grants, or reach out to the contact below to connect with staff.
+Please join MWMO staff for an information session on August 24 or September 12 to learn more about the grants, or reach out to the contact below to connect with staff.

 Applications will first be reviewed by MWMO staff.
 The MWMO will invite selected applicants to meet to discuss their proposal in more detail and provide the opportunity for revision.
 Final applications are due Friday, January 12, 2023, and will be reviewed by MWMO staff and the MWMO Citizen Advisory Committee.
 The recommendations for grant award are reviewed and must be approved by the MWMO Board of Commissioners.
 Notification of award will follow the March 2024 board meeting.